This information is not intended to provide veterinary advice – see your veterinarian for information and treatment plans for your pet.

 If you want the dog outside because he is chewing on household items or is having accidents, some behavior training can help with this.
 If the dog has fleas or other parasites, baths and/or medication could solve the problem.

-The National Humane Education Society has outlined several risks associated with chaining, including strangulation, inability to get away if animals or people try to cause harm, exposure to extreme weather and parasites, boredom that leads to bad or aggressive behavior, and more.
+The National Humane Education Society has outlined several risks associated with chaining or tethering, including strangulation, inability to get away if animals or people try to cause harm, exposure to extreme weather and parasites, boredom that leads to bad or aggressive behavior, and more.

 Some tie out cables are made of plastic coated steel cables, which manufacturers claim to be chew proof.
 If you are trying a new tether, monitor your pet closely to make sure they are safe and not chewing on the cable.

-There are many people and organizations that would like to see owners stop chaining dogs.
-Check the Get Help page for resources on low-cost veterinary care or training if these will help correct the problems that lead you to chain your dog.
+Check the Get Help page for resources on low-cost veterinary care or training if these will help correct the problems that lead you to tether your dog.

 You should check the fit of your pet’s collar regularly to ensure it is not too loose where they could slip out of it or too tight (the general rule is you should be able to fit two fingers in the collar).
 Collars that are too tight can cause hair loss or can become embedded in your pet’s skin, sometimes requiring painful surgery to remove it.